tanisha1112/tanisha1112.github.io/_pages/projects.md

 <img src="https://raw.githubusercontent.com/tanisha1112/tanisha1112.github.io/master/images/AWS.png" width="500">{: .align-center}

 This project aims to create a seamless ecosystem where wearable health devices and cloud computing converge to redefine healthcare.
-By enabling individuals to monitor their health through wearable devices and providing healthcare providers with real-time data, the project enhances patient engagement and empowers more informed healthcare decisions.
 It establishes a secure, scalable, and interoperable cloud-based infrastructure for data collection, analysis, and secure sharing, while prioritizing security and privacy.

+- Utilized Kubernetes Horizontal Pod Autoscaler (HPA) functionality for Dynamic Scaling.
+- Generated the load using Minikube and analyzed the results using Locust monitoring.